furudean/website/src/routes/projects/type-kana.svelte.md

 ---

+> Since writing, the app is now built using SvelteKit, the successor to Sapper.
+> This comes with full PWA support out of the box, yippee!

 In the hopefully not so distant future I would like to look into adding PWA support using Sapper (or [whatever its replacement will be](https://svelte.dev/blog/whats-the-deal-with-sveltekit)).
 This way you